The theology company logo

 Stove, Robert, Unsleeping Eye: A History of Secret Police And their Victims, Duffy & Snellgrove 2002 Publisher: 'The first history of secret police around the world.
 Many books have been written about spies, but few, about secret police.
 Robert Stove tells the story of Elizabeth I's Walsingham, Napoleon's Fouche, and the secret police chiefs of the Russian tsars, Lenin and Stalin, and Hitler.
 The book finishes with J Edgar Hoover.
 The interest lies in the strange personalities of these chiefs, who built their organisations and shaped them according to their own warped personalities.
 This book is distinguished, apart from its subject, by the fact that Stove (the son of Sydney university philosopher the late David Stove) is a witty and very fine writer.'back

 Tawney, Richard Henry, Religion and the Rise of Capitalism: A Historical Study, Pelican 1998 Chapter 1: '[The subject of these lectures] is historical.
-It is the attitude of religious thought in England toward social organisation and economic issues in the period immediately preceeding the Reformation and the two centuries which follow it.'
+It is the attitude of religious thought in England toward social organisation and economic issues in the period immediately preceding the Reformation and the two centuries which follow it.'

 Amazon